-The health insurance sector is growing and insurers are launching newer products every day to stay in the rat race.
+The health insurance sector is growing and insurers are launching new products every day to stay ahead in the race.

 Saving money on expenses to keep the aggregate expenditure within the budget is a common exercise.
 Whether it is shopping for grocery, apparels, gifts, or the daily household expenses, all of us go that extra mile if it means saving a few hundred rupees.
 Bargaining – the word we stick with whenever we shop.
 Are you ashamed you haggle over the prices or buy something which is cheaper than the pricey substitute?
 You shouldn't be, after all it’s your hard earned money and saving always comes in handy in contingencies.
 However, always buying a cheaper product without considering other factors is unwise.
 Say health insurance for example, with a multitude of choices available in the market, do you settle on the plan only based on the premium?
 What about the plan’s features and scope of coverage?
 For the investor it is good news since newer features are available to him yet at the same time, you must be careful not to indulge your choices only based on the cost of buying the plan.
 Here are some pointers an average customer must take into consideration while shopping for a health insurance policy: